COAS: Pakistan, India must resolve Kashmir dispute - Pakistan Observer

 Staff Reporter Rawalpindi

-Chief of Army Staff (COAS) General Qamar Javed Bajwa on Tuesday said that Pakistan and India must resolve the Kashmir dispute in a “dignified and peaceful manner.”
+Chief of Army Staff (COAS) Gen Qamar Javed Bajwa on Tuesday said that Pakistan and India must resolve the Kashmir dispute in a “dignified and peaceful manner.”

 The Kashmir dispute must be resolved in a dignified and peaceful manner as per the aspirations of people of Jammu and Kashmir and bring this human tragedy to its logical conclusion, the army chief said during the graduation ceremony of 144th GD(P), 90th Engineering Course and 100th AD courses held at PAF Academy, Asghar Khan on Tuesday.